codeAligned/Relational-Database-Ebola-Data/lab1/datasets/README.md

 data_sources.txt.

 # LISTING OF DATASETS
-This listing is copied in data_sources.txt.
+* This listing is copied in data_sources.txt.
+* Datasets have been cleaned for better integration into a database.
+Original datasets from sources can be found in the original_datasets directory.

 ## Ebola Treatment Centers or Units (ETCs or ETUs)